-Our calculation of the RAB for the 2019 determination period results in the RAB being \$84.9 million (or 5.9%) lower at the end of the determination period than the Council's proposal (Table D.10).
+Our calculation of the RAB for the 2019 determination period results in the RAB being \$76.0 million (or 5.3%) lower at the end of the determination period than the Council's proposal (Table D.10).
 This is mainly due to:

+- A lower opening RAB at 1 July 2019 calculated by IPART (a \$41.2 million reduction, as explained above). - A reduction of \$87.9 million in forecast capex for the three years 2020 to 2022.

+These reductions were partially offset by:

-- ▼ A lower opening RAB at 1 July 2019 calculated by IPART (a \$28.7 million reduction, as explained above). - ▼ A reduction of \$107 million in forecast capex for the three years 2020 to 2022, offset by: - Not accepting the Council's proposal to exclude \$90 million of capital expenditure from the RAB, which was made via a cash capital contribution (net of tax), and an updated stormwater cash capital contributions forecast by the Council (a \$49.6 million increase). - Lower forecast regulatory depreciation mainly due to lower opening RAB at 1 July 2019 (a \$1.2 million increase).
+- Not accepting the Council's proposal to exclude \$90 million of capital expenditure from the RAB, which was made via a cash capital contribution (net of tax), and updating for forecast stormwater cash capital contributions advised by Council subsequent to the submission of its proposal (\$49.6 million). - Accepting the Council's submission that Government cash contributions for the Gosford CBD upgrade should also be reduced by the efficiencies applied to forecast capex (\$2.1 million). - ▼ Lower forecast regulatory depreciation, mainly due to a lower opening RAB at 1 July 2019 (\$1.4 million).